Transportation in Los Angeles: Intercity train services

-Intercity highways
+Intercity freeway

-The major highway routes providing intercity connections are Interstate 5 (which goes north to Sacramento and south to San Diego), U.S. Route 101 (which goes north to Santa Barbara and San Francisco), and Interstate 10 (which goes west to Santa Monica and east to Phoenix, Arizona).
+The major freeway routes providing intercity connections are Interstate 5 (which goes north to Sacramento and south to San Diego), U.S. Route 101 (which goes north to Santa Barbara and San Francisco), and Interstate 10 (which goes west to Santa Monica and east to Phoenix, Arizona).

 Intercity bus services

 Greyhound, FlixBus, and various smaller bus lines provide intercity bus services.
 Greyhound connects directly to Bakersfield and from there into the California Central Valley, San Diego, Las Vegas, and the San Francisco Bay area.
 It departs from Los Angeles at its main station located in southeast downtown Los Angeles and from a secondary terminal located in the North Hollywood neighborhood of Los Angeles.

 Harbors

 The Port of Los Angeles is located in San Pedro Bay in the San Pedro neighborhood, approximately 20 mi south of Downtown.
 Also called Los Angeles Harbor and WORLDPORT L.A., the port complex occupies 7500 acre of land and water along 43 mi of waterfront.
 It adjoins the separate Port of Long Beach.
 There are also smaller, non-industrial harbors along L.A.'s coastline.
 Most of these like Redondo Beach and Marina del Rey are used primarily by sailboats and yachts.

 The Port of Los Angeles and Port of Long Beach comprise the largest seaport complex in the United States and the fifth busiest in the world.
 Over 11 percent of United States international trade (by value) passes through the Los Angeles region, and the Los Angeles customs district collects over 37 percent of the nation’s import duties.

 The port includes four bridges: the Vincent Thomas Bridge, Henry Ford Bridge, Gerald Desmond Bridge, and Commodore Schuyler F. Heim Bridge.